 Assuming a donor knows you appreciate their donation is never enough.
 They might not feel appreciated, and might feel taken advantage of, if the ‘thank you’ isn’t timely and obvious.
 Sending a prompt, personal thank you letter for a donation is essential to maintaining a good reputation as an organization, and to procuring funds in the future.

-Make the letter more about your donor than yourself.
-This is about their compassion and generous donation, not about your well-run fundraiser.
+Make the letter about your donor.
+This is about their compassion and generous donation and what they’re enabling you to do.